-In addition, as of March 31, 1999, we have outstanding approximately 18,700,000 options to purchase shares of our common stock.
-The exercise of these options has been registered on Form-S-8 and shares sold as a result of the exercise of these options are freely tradable, subject to Rule 144 limitations in some cases.
+In addition, as of March 31, 1999, we have outstanding approximately 18,7000,000 options to purchase shares of our common stock.
+These options have been registered on Form-S-8 and are therefore freely tradable subject to Rule 144 limitations.